- Following My Heart-Tentatively

 Nearly, one year ago to the day, I was yanked from my school community, after 32-years, very unceremoniously.
 That’s the way I felt when I went onto long-term leave and then into retirement last June; my whole life as an educator just ended.
 It was really difficult knowing I wouldn’t be an integral part of my teaching community anymore.
 I still am having dreams a few times a month where I go into school, knowing I no longer work there, trying to give my input on the things I know are going on, then realizing that my ideas aren’t needed any longer.

 Not only did I abruptly stop being a part of my teaching community, but I also began to really pull away from everyone.
 Mostly, because I felt so horrible, I just didn’t have anything to give to my family and friends.
 A new trend began, me canceling plans to go out, to getting together, to calling, to responding, even to posting and responding on Facebook.
 And within my solitude, I felt invisible and increasingly sad.

-The night before Thanksgiving last year, I was invited to a breathwork workshop at a yoga studio in a town near 20 minutes away from my home.
-I felt like @#$%, but the task was to get there and then lay down, bolstered by support pillows and wrapped in blankets like a cacoon.
+The night before Thanksgiving last year, I was invited to a Breathwork workshop at a yoga studio in a town about 20 minutes away from my home.
+I felt like @#$%, but the task was to get there and then lay down, bolstered by support pillows and wrapped in blankets like a cocoon.
 I didn’t have it in me to drive, so my husband drove and visited with our daughter who lives in that town.